mheavin1/Final_Catalog_Project_V3/README.md

 ### Summary of configurations on my Amazon Lightsail instance:

-Added a new user named grader.
+Added a new user named grader, and gave grader sudo access.

-Gave grader user sudo access.
+Disable password authentication: /etc/ssh/sshd_config: confirmed the following is no:  PasswordAuthentication no

-Disable password authentication: /etc/ssh/sshd_config: confirmed the following is no:  PasswordAuthentication no Root login disabled
+Root login disabled.

 Changed SSH Port to 2200:
    -  Added the Custom rule in Lightsail dashboard firewall, TCP protocol, Port 2200
    -  edited /etc/ssh/sshd_config, changed the port to 2200

 Configured firewall to allow for NTP on port 123:  sudo ufw allow 123/udp Setup UFW:
   - udo ufw default deny incoming